Last updated May 4, 2022.

-Research has shown that taking the right supplements can help your brain health and fitness right now and protect against mental decline in the future.
+Research has shown that taking the right supplements can help boost your brain health and performance.

-But picking the best one(s) can be a challenge.
+But picking the right one(s) can be a challenge.

-There are literally hundreds of individual nutrients to choose from — vitamins, minerals, herbs, amino acids, and phytonutrients — and thousands of combinations of ingredients.
+There are hundreds of individual supplement ingredients to choose from — vitamins, minerals, herbs, amino acids, and phytonutrients — and thousands of combinations of those ingredients.

-Finding the best supplement to take largely depends on the results you are looking for.
+Finding the best supplement largely depends on the results you are looking for.